ezhangle/node-dtrace-provider/README.md

 ## GENERAL INFORMATION

-Available on all supported platforms argument types are "int", for integer numeric values, "char *" for strings, and "json" for objects rendered into JSON strings.
+Available on all of the supported platforms argument types are "int", for integer numeric values, "char *" for strings, and "json" for objects rendered into JSON strings.
 Arguments typed as "json" will be created as "char *" probes in the provider, but objects passed to these probe arguments will be automatically serialized to JSON before being passed forward to the system API.